 The Barney & Barney Foundation is committed to giving back – to provide for those in need, support our youth, advance the arts and protect the environment.

 The Barney & Barney Foundation provides grants to non-profit organizations that assist those in need, support our youth, advance the arts, or protect the environment.
-Each year, qualified non-profit organizations are nominated by our colleagues from Marsh & McLennan Agency’s West Region.
+Each year, qualified non-profit organizations are nominated by our colleagues.
 The nominations are reviewed by the Barney & Barney Foundation Grant Committee, after which potential recipients are invited to apply formally.

 The Grant Committee uses a variety of criteria to select a recipient, including whether the mission of the non-profit supports our mission, the financial status of the non-profit, and the non-profit’s need.
 Grant amounts vary year after year, depending on funds raised and the need of the potential recipient.

 The Barney & Barney Foundation is governed by a board of directors that can range in size from 8 to 15 members who must be re-elected annually.
 Currently there are 11 board members serving one-year terms.
 The board is required to meet once annually, though it is expected that there will be at least two foundation board meetings each year.